dcheever88/budget-tracker/README.md

 # budget-tracker
 (Budget Tracker with Offline Functionality)

 This is a simple budget tracking application that allows users to keep track of a budget and transactions.
-Users can add or subtract funds.
+Users can add or subtract funds, whether or not they have an internet connection.
+Offline updates are added to the web database when the user re-connects with internet.

 ## User Story